Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Introduction

-In this manuscript, we have tried to study the centrality variation of freeze-out parameters, with an emphasis on the saturation of strangeness euilibration~\cite{ALICE:2017jyt} in heavy nuclei collision.
-We have observed a similar saturation with centrality ($N_{part}$) for collision energies ranging from 7.7 GeV of BES to LHC (2.76 TeV).
-We have employed a recently developed parameter extraction process~\cite{Bhattacharyya:2019wag} with a strangeness suppression factor $\gamma_S$, to measure the possible deviation of strange hadrons from respective equilibrium yield.
+In this manuscript, we have tried to study the centrality variation of freeze-out parameters, with an emphasis on the saturation of strangeness equilibration~\cite{ALICE:2017jyt} in heavy nuclei collision.
+We have observed a similar saturation with centrality ($N_{part}$) for collision energies ranging from 7.7 GeV of RHIC-BES to LHC (2.76 TeV).
+We have employed a recently developed parameter extraction process~\cite{Bhattacharyya:2019wag, Biswas:2020kpu} with a strangeness suppression factor $\gamma_S$ to measure the possible deviation of strange hadrons from respective equilibrium yield.
 We have found the kaons to deviate from equilibrium at chemical freeze-out for the peripheral and semi-peripheral collision, though the temperature does not change much with centrality.
-Further, we have studied the scaling behavior of all freeze-out parameters with $N_{part}$.
-The parameters attain a saturation and $\gamma_S$ nearly becomes $1$ onwards $N_{part}=150$.
-This flattening indicates that the system created in the heavy-ion collision reaches a grand canonical limit, in which thermodynamic description becomes independent of the system size.
-Finally, the efficacy of our parametrization has been verified by predicting various hadron yields ratio and comparing them with experimental data.
+We have further studied the scaling behavior of all freeze-out parameters.
+The parameters attain a saturation onwards $N_{part}=150$.
+This flattening indicates that the system created in the heavy-ion collision reaches a grand canonical limit corresponding to the most central value, in which thermodynamic description becomes independent of the system size.
+Finally, we have verified the efficacy of our parametrization by compared our estimated hadron yield ratios with experimental data.

 We have organized the manuscript as follows.
 A short description of the Hadron resonance gas model (HRG) is given in section \ref{sec:HRG}.
 In section \ref{sec:scheme}, we have briefly discussed the parameter extraction method in our approach. \ref{sec:result} describes our results followed by discussion.
 We summarise our results in section \ref{sec:conclusion}.